JoeMei0603/EST-Exercise1/Documentation.md

 1. The input "target"

-Here, I explored various scenarios, including negative target values, which should result in an empty list, as observed in the tests.
+Here, I explored various scenarios, including negative target values, which should result in an empty list, as observed in the tests (the getResult() function will not do anything, since the case negative target is not explicitly handled).
 Additionally, I examined typical cases where the target aligns with different combinations of candidates, ensuring correct outcomes.
 Furthermore, the tests also covered instances where a candidate exactly matched the target, validating its inclusion as a solution.
 Special consideration was given to edge cases, such as when the target was smaller than the smallest candidate, ensuring appropriate handling.